Ferries in Greece

 This guide to ferries in Greece will help you easily plan a trip to the Greek islands.
 Includes information about Greek ferries, how to book online, and more!

-• Booking Greek Ferries Online : Book ferries in Greece and in Mediterranean countries .
+- Booking Greek Ferries Online: This is a good way to book ferries in Greece and other Mediterranean countries.
 It’s also good for researching ferry timetables, costs, and schedules.
 But for peace of mind, book tickets 2 to 3 months in advance.

-• Check Barcode and check-in : If a ticket purchased online doesn’t have a barcode that usually means you’ll need to pick up a real ticket when in Greece.
-This is most often done at the ferry port 30 to 45 minutes before departure.
+- Check Barcode and check-in: If a ticket purchased online doesn’t have a barcode, you’ll need to pick up an actual ticket when you are in Greece.
+This is often done at the ferry port 30 to 45 minutes before departure.
 For e-tickets, you do not have to pick up a paper ticket before boarding.
-Instead, online check-in is available 48 hours to 30 minutes before departure; after which you can download your boarding pass to your phone.
+Instead, online check-in is available 48 hours to 30 minutes before departure, after which you can download your boarding pass to your phone.

-• Timing of ferries : Ferries will leave on-time from their first departure port in the morning (usually large ports like Piraeus, Heraklion, and Rhodes) but will be late arriving and departing from all onward ports – usually getting later as the day progresses.
+- Timing of ferries: Ferries leave on time from their first departure port in the morning (usually large ports like Piraeus, Heraklion, and Rhodes) but arrive and depart late from all onward ports—usually getting later as the day progresses.

-• Ferry routes between Greek Islands have the most frequency from June to September, March-April-May and October ferries run on a limited schedule.
-Late November to Early March there is a very very limited schedule between some islands and sometimes cancelled due to bad weather.
+- Ferry routes between Greek Islands run most frequently from June to September.
+March-April-May and October ferries run on a limited schedule.
+From late November to Early March, there is a very limited schedule between some islands, and sometimes, the ferries are canceled due to bad weather.

 Common Ferry Routes for the Greek Islands

-• Athens to the Greek Islands – For almost all Greek islands in the Aegean there is at least one ferry per day to and from Athens, 365 days a year.
-There are two ferry ports that serve Athens – Piraeus is closer to the city, and Rafina is closer to the airport.
+- Athens to the Greek Islands – For almost all Greek islands in the Aegean, there is at least one ferry per day to and from Athens, 365 days a year.
+Two ferry ports serve Athens – Piraeus is closer to the city, and Rafina is closer to the airport.
 Most travelers will want to use Piraeus, as it is easy to access via central Athens and serves the most ferry routes to the islands.
 Ferries departing from the Athens ports connect the capital with the following island groups:

-• Italy to Greece – There are summer ferries from the east coast of Italy to the west coast of Greece (Corfu, Igoumenitsa, Patras) but no ferries from Italy to Crete, Italy to Santorini, Italy to Mykonos, or any of the islands in the Cyclades.
+- Italy to Greece—There are summer ferries from the east coast of Italy to the west coast of Greece (Corfu, Igoumenitsa, Patras) but no ferries from Italy to Crete, Santorini, Mykonos, or any of the islands in the Cyclades.

 Notes

-• It is not always possible to travel directly between islands of the same group.
+- Traveling directly between islands of the same group is not always possible.
 Even islands that look very close on the map may not be directly connected at all.
 For instance, the increasingly popular island of Antiparos can only be reached through the island of Paros.

 Seating Options